 Year one of the A-Level course introduces the students to both human and physical topics.
-A systems-based approach is used to investigate the physical topics of 'Water & Carbon Cycles' and 'Glacial Systems and Landscapes'.
-Both topics cover physical topics whilst retaining an emphasis on the relevance and importance of sustainable management of water, carbon and glacial environments.
+A systems-based approach is used to investigate the physical topics of 'Water & Carbon Cycles' and 'Hot Desert Systems and Landscapes'.
+Both cover physical topics whilst retaining an emphasis on the relevance and importance of sustainable management of water, carbon and hot desert environments.
 Human geography is the focus in the new topic of "Changing Places" which seeks to understand our perceptions of place and how the change in places can be perceived, represented and studied through cultural geography such as art, media and music.
-The other human geography topic covered will be "Population and the Environment", where a rapidly expanding global population will cause stress and strain on physical landscapes, leading to issues of food security and desertification.
+The two case studies of Digbeth and Stratford provide opportunities for fieldwork in order to collect data which highlights the changing nature of these two places and observe first-hand the forces who are facilitating this change.
+The other human geography topic covered this year is titled "Global Systems and Global Governance, which is a far-reaching module that includes the management of shared areas such as Antarctica.
+You will also look into explaining the Justin Bieber phenomenon and focus on the topic of globalisation to understand how the humble shipping container changed global patterns of trade.

-Year two includes the study of hazards, from tectonic (earthquakes, volcanoes and tsunami) to climatic (tropical storms).
+Year two includes the study of Hazards, from tectonic (earthquakes, volcanoes and tsunami) to climatic (tropical storms and wildfires).
 With the emergence of megacities in vulnerable regions and the impact of climate change, these topics are likely to be only brought further into global prominence.
-The final topic studied is titled "Global Governance and Global Governance) which is a far-reaching module including the management of shared areas such as Antarctica, explaining the Justin Beiber phenomenon and globalisation to understanding how the humble shipping container changed global patterns of trade.